PelionIoT/manifest-tool/README.md

 ### Quick Start

-In a new project that will support the update client, run the following command:
+In a new project that will support the Update client, run the following command:

 ```
 $ manifest-tool init -d "<company domain name>" -m "<product model identifier>" -a "<Device Management API Key>" -S "<Device Management Alternative API address>"